CONGRATULATIONS!

 In total, we will reforest 1 hectare.
 We support the planting of 1,100 trees in a connecting forest corridor in Ana Maria, and conservation areas in Paso Cocodrilo.
 By planting additional forest trees on open areas in the farm, plots of rainforest will get better connected again and this will further improve biodiversity.

-are all native species: caoba (Swietenia macrophylla), rosul (Dalbergia stevensonii), cola de coche (Cijoba arborea), and will compensate for 8.3 tonnes CO2 per year.
+The trees are all native species: caoba (Swietenia macrophylla), rosul (Dalbergia stevensonii), cola de coche (Cijoba arborea), and will compensate for 8.3 tonnes CO2 per year.
 This is 250 tonnes CO2 over their entire life cycle, which equals the annual emission of 36 European citizens.
 A true value for nature and climate!